 Robot maze problems are an important field of robotics and it is based on decision making algorithm [4].
 It requires complete analysis of workspace or maze and proper planning [5].
 Flood fill algorithm and modified flood fill are used widely for robot maze problem [6].
 Flood fill algorithm assigns the value to each node which is represents the distance of that node from center.
-The bisov, a the obotic UKE) legree, ations flood fill algorithm floods the maze when mouse reaches new cell or node.
+The flood fill algorithm floods the maze when mouse reaches new cell or node.
 Thus it requires high cost updates.
 These flooding are avoided in modified flood fill.